 - Search more deliberately.
 Get some background information to be sure you're familiar with the major aspects of your topic -- including any alternate or opposing points of view.
 Then, search Google, etc. with keywords that specifically target as many of those ideas and points of view as possible.

 - Know what a trustworthy website looks like.
 There are clues that will help you avoid biased or inaccurate pages on the open web.
 Click here to see them.

 - Double check your sources.
 If you find that perfect quote or statistic from a web page, make sure you can trace the information to its original source, or at least find another source that corroborates it.
-Even better if your original and/or corraborating sources are scholarly!
+Even better is if your original and/or corroborating sources are scholarly!